gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 - Real-Time Threat Monitoring
     - The SOC continuously monitors the organization`s network and systems for suspicious activity, utilizing CTI feeds for up-to-date threat information.
 - Incident Detection & Escalation
-    - They use CTI to detect and respond to security incidents (e.g., identifying an attacker using known techniques from the ATT&CK framework).
+    - They use CTI to detect and respond to security incidents (e.g. identifying an attacker using known techniques from the ATT&CK framework).
 - Threat Hunting
     - SOC teams proactively search for signs of compromise or latent threats, using CTI data to guide their efforts.
 - Alert Triage